csXImage Version 3.3 - Online Manual

 1. Import and Export of Images

 Images can be read into the control and exported from the control in several different ways.
 The most common method is to load files from disk and save files to disk.
-Alternatively, images can be read from a remote URL via the internet, pasted to a web page, copied to or pasted from the clipboard, transferred to/from other image controls, saved as binary data in a memory buffer or captured from screen.
+Alternatively, images can be read from a remote URL via the internet, pasted to a web page, uploaded by FTP, copied to or pasted from the clipboard, transferred to/from other image controls, saved as binary data in a memory buffer or captured from screen.
+Image files can be dragged and dropped onto the control.
 Images can also be read from scanners and cameras or sent to printers.
 This functionality is described in Section 8.

 1.1.
 Saving and Loading Files To/From Disk